-This project is currently engaged in the National Environmental Policy Act (NEPA) process with the Bureau of Land Management (BLM), the lead federal agency.
+The Bureau of Land Management (BLM) was the lead federal agency for the National Environmental Policy Act (NEPA) process.
 The BLM held a public comment period on the project draft environmental impact statement (EIS) from July 29, 2011 to October 28, 2011.
 This document analyzed and disclosed the effects of the proposed project and its alternatives.
 The BLM released the final EIS on April 26, 2013.

 The BLM released a Record of Decision (ROD) for the project on November 14, 2013.
 The ROD identifies the BLM’s final decision on routing for segments 1 through 7 (Windstar to Populus, Populus to Midpoint and Populus to Cedar Hill) and segment 10 (Midpoint to Cedar Hill) of the project.
 The BLM deferred its decision on segments 8 (Midpoint to Hemingway) and 9 (Cedar Hill to Hemingway) to resolve routing in that area.